dannykhoai/streetparking/README.md

 I live in a great city: perfect nature, good accessibilty, cool people, peaceful neighborhood.
 Except its parking access.

 In short, I need to know whether those street parking spaces are available in order to fit my car in.
-I could do it with manually by keep checking out from the window.
+I could do it with manually by keep checking out from the window.<br>
 Or I use Object detection - Machine learning?

 Tensorflow comes to the rescue.
 And here is my plan:
 1. Set up a camera pointing out of the window (DONE)
-2. RTSP stream that takes image outside for the interval of every 1min (DONE)
+2. RTSP stream that takes image outside for the interval of every 1min (DONE) <br>
+ $ffmpeg -y -i rtsp://admin@192.168.1.xyz:554/live -vframes 1 pic.jpg <br>
 3. Tensorflow reads how many cars occupying the space <br>
 3a.
 So many good models out there, however none seems to be suitable with webcam blurry resolution & varied Finnish weather conditions.<br>
  So I trained a custom model using Tensorflow Objectdecection API (Ran on Mac Pro CPU, takes 5days xD)  <br>